Queensbury tube station

 Queensbury is a London Underground station in Queensbury, north-west London.
-It is on the Jubilee line between Canons Park and Kingsbury stations, and is located in London fare zone 4.
+It is on the Jubilee line, between Canons Park and Kingsbury stations.
+It is in London fare zone 4.

 History

 The station opened on 16 December 1934 on the Stanmore branch of the Metropolitan line, which was transferred to the Bakerloo line in 1939, and then to the Jubilee line in 1979.

 The name Queensbury did not, when it was chosen, refer to any pre-existing area.
 It was coined by analogy with the adjacent Kingsbury station.
 Most of the locale now known as Queensbury is actually to the north-west of the tube station, in the London Borough of Harrow, just across the borough border from the tube station, which is in the London Borough of Brent.

 Connections

 London Buses routes 79, 114, 288 and 324, night route N98 and non-TFL routes 614 and 644 serve the station.